DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

  1. Open the *View* menu in the top menu bar and select *New 3D Map View*
  2. In the newly opened dialog, click *Configure*.
  3. For the *Elevation* layer select the hillshade created above.
+ 4. Set the *Vertical scale* to 2.5 (to get a nice *z* exaggeration in the heights).
+ 5. Set the *Tile resolution* to 1024px.
+The GIF demonstrates the default 16px, 512px, and 1024px.
+This setting effects the resolution of the visualization.

+ {{< figure src="/images/tutorials/qgis_3d/3d_map_view.gif" alt="A GIF showing how to blend the single band colorized layer with the hillshade using the QGIS symbology dialog" title="A GIF demonstrating blending the  single band colorized layer with the hillshade." >}}

 You should now see a 3D visualization of the 83 DTM VRT, streaming off of an offsite S3 bucket.
 You can pan/zoom this visualization (hold shift to switch between panning and rotating.)
 You can also grap the whole *Map View 1* window and embed it next to (or above/below) the initial 2D visualization.
-This way, you can see both the top down view and the 3D (exaggerated *z* dimension) DTM at the same time.
+This way, you can see both the top down view and the 3D DTM at the same time.

 ## Conclusion
 That's it!
 You now have a 3D, colorized hillshade to play around with.
 You also know how to search for DTMs from our [API](https://stac.astrogeology.usgs.gov/api), create a VRT from results, load the VRT into QGIS, and create a very cool looking colorized hillshade.
 Fun next steps might be to try and render a flyover or add the MOLA shaded relief into the 3D visualization as a background layer.